aus10powell/aus10powell.github.io/_posts/2023-05-01-MITFishery.markdown

 ### Data Preparation

+#### Video Considerations
+The ideal sample rate depends on how fast objects move.
+For slower videos, a lower rate might suffice.
+But to capture every detail of speedy objects, you'll need to annotate more frames, ensuring you have enough data to calculate their velocity accurately.

-**Data Quality Challenges** Due to the extreme varition in camera quality and image quality the following types of image augmentation have become extremely usefuly in the quality of model:
+#### Due to the extreme varition in camera quality and image quality the following types of image augmentation have become extremely usefuly in the quality of model:

 ##### Example Image Augmentation
 ![Click to view video](/assets/images/mitfishery/example_augmentation.png)